 Novella for the licensed Doctor Who anthology Cwej: Down The Middle, following burned-out former companion Chris Cwej.

 For Michael Robertson and James Wylder's Lady Aesculapius series.
-A cozy night in on Aesculapius’ travelling moon turns into a mind-bending tour of her museum of clocks collected from alien cultures all over the multiverse.
-Come see curiosities like the world-famous Papiermâchéhenge, the unthinkaboutable Grandmother Clock, the suitcase full of cash from where time is literally money and the watched clock that never ticks.
+A cozy night in on Aesculapius’ travelling moon becomes a tour of her museum of clocks from alien cultures all over the multiverse.
+Come see curiosities like the world-famous Papiermâchéhenge, the unthinkaboutable Grandmother Clock, the clock from the capitalist planet where time is money and the socialist planet where money was replaced with time, and the watched clock that never ticks.

 The Keepers of Time - 30min read